 A close shave for cancer care

-Long-time supporter Ranjan Chowda is planning to shave her hair off to mark her 75th birthday this month to raise money for cancer care at Barnet Hospital.
+Long-time Royal Free Charity supporter Ranjan Chowda has recently shaved off all her hair to raise money for cancer care at Barnet Hospital.

 Ranjan, a Ugandan refugee of South Indian descent, came to the UK in 1972 after being forced to leave Uganda.
 She and her late husband started a new life in the UK, establishing several successful businesses and having three children and six grandchildren.

 “2020 was a tough year for everyone,” said Ranjan.
 “I was unable to see my family and lived most of the year socially distanced from my loved ones.
 I have used this period as a time for reflection and I’m grateful that at my age I still have my health.